Quaerite et invenietis — "Seek and you will find"

 I recognize that in today's world there are many people who care more for agendas and ideologies than realities, and those who belittle, ignore or refuse to believe any truth that contradicts convictions they have chosen or have been impelled or coerced to believe.
 So, I will open with a cautionary note by remembering the wise observations of two brilliant minds.

 1. A Definitive Essay - The Curious Tragedy of The Atlantic Magazine.
-Note from Ashley: A few months ago Amber and ran across something in 'The Atlantic Magazine' that was really over-the-top, so to say.
+Note from Ashley: A few months ago Amber and I ran across something in 'The Atlantic Magazine' that was really over-the-top, so to say.
 Honestly, as I read the article, I felt like I had been dropped into a story that emerged from a Vulcan mind-meld of Salvador Dalí and Jeffrey Dahmer.
 So, after we read it we checked with professional sources and ... well, you're about to see why it's so bizarre.
 Later, we showed the story to Michael, and after he read it he wrote the following.
 I found it on his desk and I'm including it here as we feel it reveals some very important facts and insights.

 By Michael: In